gnarayan/WDmodel/README.md

 This option is single threaded and slow, but useful to testing or quick exploratory analysis.

 A more reasonable way to run things fast is to use mpi.

+`mpirun -np 8 fit_WDmodel.py mpi --specfile=file.flm [--ignorephot]`

+Note that `mpi` __MUST__ be the first option after `fit_WDmodel.py` and you must start the process with `mpirun`

-This involves running the fitter upto the MCMC stage to produce all the input files, and then skipping the stage in favor of running it over mpi.
+You can also run the MCMC again with different valies for `nburnin`, `nprod` and `nwalkers`.
+This involves running the fitter with the regular `fit_WDmodel.py`  at least upto the MCMC stage to produce all the input files, and then restoring the inputs to the MCMC stage and running with `mpifit_WDmodel.py`.

 `fit_WDmodel.py --specfile=file.flm [--ignorephot] --skipmcmc`
 `mpirun -np 8 mpifit_WDmodel.py --specfile=file.flm [--ignorephot]`